riboflavin/test-framer-sync/compare/fathom-vs-zoom-ai.md

 ---
 type: comparison
 title:  Fathom vs. Zoom AI  Which should you choose?
-description: Comparing Fathom and Zoom AI to help you decide which one suits your needs better.
-Explore Circleback as an alternative option.
+description: Compare Fathom and Zoom AI meeting assistants, explore their key features, pricing, and discover Circleback as an alternative solution for your virtual meetings.
 ---

 # Fathom vs. Zoom AI – Which should you choose?